Mayurdpatil67/socket-chat-application/README.md

 # Chat Application
-- This application is based on socket programming using client and server based model .
+- This application is based on socket programming using a client-server model.